 Filing a Chapter 7 bankruptcy case can be a great benefit for someone that is in the midst of unmanageable burdensome debt.
 However, it will also influence your financial and individual life for several years after filing.
 That’s why it is essential to understand what Chapter 7 bankruptcy can and cannot accomplish for you.
-If you qualify to file bankruptcy, Chapter 7 case, filing case will generally discharge most or all of the debts that most people filing a case need to get rid of.
-This includes unsecured, secured and other varieties of debts that are causing them stress, grief and other problems.
+A Chapter 7 bankruptcy case will generally discharge most or all of the debts that most people filing a case need to get rid of.
+This includes unsecured debts, secured debts, law suit judgments, lease obligations, and other varieties of debts that are causing them stress, grief and other problems.
 Below is a discussion of the kinds of debts that are generally discharged in a Chapter 7 bankruptcy case.
 See 11 U.S. Code § 727 – Discharge.

 Most Unsecured Debts